 - New ABB robot / machine vision lab with eight new robots with integrated vision cameras

 - Upgraded PLC lab for teaching Rockwell Studio 5000 programming

 - Students graduate with a diverse skill set that prepares them for in-demand, high paying careers in our local area.

 The labour market condition for Robotics Technicians in Canada is forecast to be good for some time to come.
-Graduates will find employment with robotic manufacturers and suppliers, system integrators, machine builders, automotive manufacturers, or other manufacturing environments.
+Graduates will find employment with system integrators, machine builders, automotive manufacturers, or other manufacturing environments.

 OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 - Grade 12 English (C), (U) or (M)